CharlesTaylor7/gemini/README.md

 ### Drag controls
 - animate smoothly between drag states.
 If you drag through the center, it does an awkward immediate 180 rotation
 - it feels jerky during the snap
-- handle ambiguous case.
-During my user testing, I often wanted to drag an intersection disk.
 - user test on mobile

-- need visual indicator of which disk is being dragged.
+#### Ambiguous case
+- handle it; during my user testing, I often wanted to drag an intersection disk.
+- lock the choice in early.
+Only allow changing the rotation ring if the mouse passes through a narrow band around the starting location

 ### On Solve
 - pop confetti